josh-hs-ko/Thesis/README.md

 #### Examples.List.Vec
 Vectors, i.e., length-indexed lists, defined as the optimised predicate for the ornament from natural numbers to lists.

+#### Examples.Metamorphism
+Implementing the streaming theorem for list metamorphisms by algebraic ornamentation.

 #### Examples.MinCoinChange
 Solving the minimum coin change problem with the Greedy Theorem and algebraic ornamentation.